tanaynistala/geo-guide/_country-guides/NLD.md

 ## [Denmark](/countries/DNK)

-Denmark is often confused with the Netherlands due to the similarly flat landscape, blue street signs, and occasionally a yellow license plate.
+Denmark is often confused with the Netherlands due to the similarly flat landscape, blue street signs, and occasionally a yellow licence plate.
 To tell them apart, be on the lookout for bike paths – in the Netherlands, they are typically painted red, while in Denmark they are simply lined with dashed lines on either side.
 Highway signs are also a good indicator, since the Netherlands has blue signs, while Danish ones are typically white with a red outline, and are lower to the ground than Dutch ones.

 ## [Belgium](/countries/BEL)